A Theory of Statistical Inference for Ensuring the Robustness of Scientific Results: Related Work and Discussion

 \item In the case where the researcher does variable selection, \textit{post selection inference} can be used to adjust classical confidence intervals in order to account for the variables being chosen after examining the data.
 In the case of linear regression, \citet{taylor} present a framework for \textit{specific} variable selection procedures (forward stepwise regression, least angle regression, and the lasso regularization path) and \citet{berk2013} present a framework that holds for \textit{all} variable selection procedures that is more conservative than Scheff\'{e} protection \citep{scheffe}.
 Hacking intervals differ from post-selection inference in at least two ways: (1) Hacking intervals are more general, as they could include uncertainty to many choices made by the analyst for \textit{any} prediction problem (not just regression), and do not necessarily require \textit{i.i.d.} Gaussian errors; (2) post selection is useful when you already have a model selected and you want to do regular inference, whereas hacking intervals consider robustness to other models that \textit{could} have been selected.
 Post-selection confidence intervals can be combined with hacking intervals to account for other researcher choices.

-\item The work of \citet{dwork} provides a method to avoid $p$-hacking in a setting where data are provided sequentially, chosen \textit{i.i.d.} from the same distribution.
-Our setting is very different; in our work, the data could be subject to pre-processing, and the underlying distribution may not exist. \end{itemize} These solutions are obviously sometimes useful, but often unfulfilling, highlighting the importance, inherent difficulty, and urgency of the problem.
+\item The work of \cite{dwork} provides a method to avoid $p$-hacking in a setting where data are provided sequentially, chosen iid from the same distribution.
+Our setting is very different; in our work, the data could be subject to pre-processing, and the underlying distribution may not exist.

+\end{itemize} These solutions are obviously sometimes useful, but often unfulfilling, highlighting the importance, inherent difficulty, and urgency of the problem.